 The Board of Education of Independent School District #139 strongly supports interscholastic activities and supports the Minnesota High School League in their efforts to promote all extra curricular activities for high school students.
 School extra curricular activities shall include all athletics, band, choir and speech in Grades 7-12.
 The Board supports the Minnesota State High School League in their efforts to establish uniform rules of conduct for all students participating in activities sponsored by the League.
 The Board of Education recognizes that the rules established by the Minnesota State High School League are minimum rules and individual districts may adopt rules which require students, who represent their schools, to adhere to rules other than those imposed by the League.
-The Board has three areas of concern - scholastic, school citizenship, mood-altering chemicals - and adopts the following rules in conjunction with the Minnesota State High School League requirements in those areas.
+The Board has three areas of concern - scholastic, school citizenship, mood altering chemicals - and adopts the following rules in conjunction with the Minnesota State High School League requirements in those areas.

 RULE 1.
-SCHOLARSHIP: Rush City High School students (grades 7-12) are required to earn academic eligibility to participate in all school-sponsored extra curricular activities by maintaining passing grades in each of their classes or by satisfying the requirements of the academic ineligibility policy.
+SCHOLARSHIP: Minnesota State High School League policy states that students must be making satisfactory progress towards the school's requirements for graduation.
+The school where the student is fully enrolled and regularly attends shall determine satisfactory progress.
+Rush City High School students (grades 7-12) are required to earn academic eligibility to participate in all school-sponsored extracurricular activities by maintaining passing grades in each of their classes or by satisfying the requirements of the academic ineligibility policy.
 See the Academic Eligibility Procedure in this handbook for more information.